apstyle

 6. Once your story is complete, please add your new page to your menu.

-• The title of your article on you website should be unique and telling.
-(Do not provide it with the name 9.19 News Beat Rewrite)
+• The title of your article on your website should be unique and telling.
+(Do not provide it with the name News Article Rewrite)

 Finally, please do not forget to screenshot your work and submit it on Blackboard by Sunday at 11:59 PM.